 Global Insurance Rates Consistently Lower in Second Quarter 2015

 Decreases were seen across regions and in most major lines of business.
-Notable exceptions were seen in specialized coverages, led by a firming cyber insurance market.
+Notable exceptions were seen in specialised coverages, led by a firming cyber insurance market.

 According to the report: